thursdaybw/dtt_multi_device_test_base/README.md

 ## Features

+- `DeviceProfileTestBase` class:
+  - Loads [Mink](https://mink.behat.org/) Selenium2Driver args from a YAML file
+  - Allows subclasses to declare it's use of a a device profile like `'small_mobile'` or `'desktop'` via `getDeviceProfileKey()`
 - Base class (`DeviceProfileTestBase`) that:
   - Loads custom Selenium2Driver capabilities from a YAML config file
-  - Allows subclasses to declare a target device profile (`getDeviceProfileKey()`)
+- Includes `DesktopTestBase` and `MobileTestBase` ready to use
-  - Works with DTT’s `ExistingSiteSelenium2DriverTestBase`
+- Built on top of `ExistingSiteSelenium2DriverTestBase` from DTT
 - Compatible with Composer-based Drupal installs
+- Avoids test logic pollution like `if (mobile)` inside a shared test
 - Supports fallback default profiles

 ---

-## 💡 Why This Exists
+## 💡 Why Not Just Use PHPUnit Configs?

-Drupal Test Traits (DTT) allows browser testing using Selenium, but all tests run in a single environment defined via env vars or `phpunit.xml`.
+Multiple configs or CI matrixes **run the same tests in different environments** — but they **can’t change behavior per test class**.

+This library allows distinct classes like:

+* `GenerateCaptionsMobileTest` to assert mobile-only behavior
+* `GenerateCaptionsDesktopTest` to assert desktop-only UI

-That’s fine for:
+That's fine for:

-- “Run all tests in Chrome”
+- "Run all tests in Chrome"
-- “Run the same test in Firefox, too”
+- "Run the same test in Firefox, too"

-But it **doesn’t allow** writing a test like:
+But it **doesn't allow** writing a test like:

 ```php
 class HomepageDesktopTest extends DesktopTestBase
 class HomepageMobileTest extends MobileTestBase
 ```

-### "Why not just use multiple PHPUnit configs or CI matrix?"

-That approach can run the same test suite in different environments but it can't let a single test class declare its device context and behave differently.
+These aren't alternate environments.
+They're **different tests** with different expectations.

 Consider this use case: